 Basically, two possibilities are discussed:

 The dust particles at the surface of Mars, in their mineralogy, hold information on their formation history, and thus information on the earlier surface environmental conditions.
 However, today’s knowledge of the Martian dust operates with particles about 2 microns in size, with a complicated basaltic mineralogy.
-In an Earth environment, such small size particles would disappear within decades or a few hundred years.
+In an Earth environment, such small size particles would disappear within decades or a few hundred years by weathering.
 This is an important reason why missions to Mars study the dust in details.

 As samples of the red dust from Mars are not available, background studies and tests of experiments to be carried out on Mars missions have to take place on Earth by using Mars analogue samples.

 None has all the properties of the Martian dust of these samples.
-One dust analogue is found in Denmark (Salten Skov).
+One dust analogue is found in Denmark (Salten Skov l).
 First of all, it has the right grain size distribution (about 2-3 µm particles) and magnetic properties (3.9 Am2/kg) not too far from the Mars dust (~2 Am2/kg).
 The near UV spectrum of the dust is comparable to spectra from the surface material of Mars.
 Electrification, adhesion and cohesion properties are as we expect the Mars dust to have under the cold and dry planetary conditions.
 However, the mineralogy is goethite (~75%), Hematite (~19%), Maghemite (~6%) and thus far from the Martian dust with a basaltic chemistry.

 Nørnberg, P. et al. (2009), Planet and Sp.
 Sci.
 57, 628-631.